Vineflower/vineflower/README.md

 `java -jar quiltflower.jar -dgs=1 c:\Temp\binary\library.jar c:\Temp\binary\Boot.class c:\Temp\source\`

 ### Command-line options
+To force saving as a file or folder, `--file` and `--folder` can be provided.
+If not specified, Quiltflower will try to guess based on the file name.

 With the exception of mpm, urc, ind, thr and log, the value of 1 means the option is activated, 0 - deactivated.
 Default value, if any, is given between parentheses.